 Not every client at the methadone clinic was as mindful of social distancing and hygiene as Ramon was.

 Ramon had tried to stop methadone himself in the past and knew he couldn’t do it on his own.
-His wife searched “Rapid Methadone Detox” online and found the Coleman Institute for Addiction Medicine.
+His wife searched “Rapid Methadone Detox” online and found the Coleman Network for Addiction Medicine.
 He gave us a call.